MindscapeHQ/raygun4net/README.md

 * For Visual Studio 2008 (without NuGet) you can clone this repository, run build.bat, then add project references to **Mindscape.Raygun4Net.dll** and **Newtonsoft.Json.dll**.

+* If you have issues trying to install the package into a WinRT project, see the troubleshooting section below.

 Usage
 ====================